Hemisphere Games is:

 Marco Bucci: When Marco’s not inside painting, he’s likely outside painting.
 He is a passionate artist, and has always been fascinated with understanding how light and colour works.
 Marco uses this as the emotional charge behind his illustrations and fine art.
 He has worked on a wide range of media, from film and game concept art, to children’s book illustration.
 Marco joined Dave and Eddy on Karmaka, lending his personal art style to the game’s visual identity.

 Kun Chang is a film and art director (Prince of Persia, Splinter Cell, numerous documentaries…), as well as concept artist (The Fifth Element, Star Wars, Hellboy 2, and more).
-Kun created the artwork behind all those wonderful motes.
+Kun created the artwork behind all the wonderful motes in Osmos.

-Owen DeWitt aka grimsheep, is a wicked illustrator (who’s recently gotten into robot vinyl).
-He created the Osmos logo and crosshair, and has done a lot of work on another game that is waiting in the wings…
+Owen DeWitt aka grimsheep, is a wicked illustrator and vinyl toy sculptor.
+He created the Osmos logo and crosshair, and has done a lot of work on another Hemisphere game that is still waiting in the wings…